MultIOD: Rehearsal-free Multihead Incremental Object Detector: Conclusions

 In this paper, we present $MultIOD$, a class-incremental object detector based on CenterNet \cite{zhou2019_centernet}.
 Our approach uses a multihead detection component, along with a frozen backbone.
-A multihead feature pyramid is also used to ensure a satisfying trade-off between rigidity and plasticity.
+A multihead feature pyramid is also used to ensure a satisfying trade-off between stability and plasticity.
 Finally, it involves an efficient class-wise NMS that provides robustness to remove duplicate bounding boxes.
 Results show the effectiveness of our approach against CenterNet-based methods on Pascal VOC datasets \cite{everingham2010_pascal_voc} in many incremental scenarios.
-In the future, it would be interesting to focus more on scenarios where a different number of classes is encountered at each state.
-It would also be useful to test its effectiveness on larger datasets such as COCO \cite{lin2014_coco} even though, by definition, larger datasets tend to yield more transferable features \cite{jason2014_transfer_learning}.
+However, $MultIOD$ has some limitations: